Vitg2/Discrimination/README.md

 ## Economics

-profit - прибыль от правильной выдачи кредита
+profit - profit from the correct issuance of a loan

-loss - убыток от неправильной выдачи кредита
+loss - loss from improper loan disbursement